filamentgroup/grunticon/README.md

 If you're hosting your grunticon CSS on a different domain than your HTML, you will need to do a little extra configuration to use SVG Embedding.

 1. Set the `corsEmbed` option to `true` in your gruntfile.
-This adds a little extra scripting to the grunticon loader so that it can make a cross-domai request.
+This adds a little extra scripting to the grunticon loader so that it can make a cross-domain request.
 2. Once that's in, change the callback at the end of your grunticon call to reference `svgLoadedCORSCallback` instead of the one listed above.
 3. That might be enough, but if not, you'll need to enable cross-domain requests on the server where the CSS is hosted.
 Here's how that looks in Apache .htaccess for example: